modalitysystems/modalitysoftware-docs/twa/troubleshooting.md

 using the completed count for these two rows for a particular entity you can calculate

 - How many records have been returned from graph
-- How many records have been saved to the database (You can also calculate this in SQL; select from the table where LastModifiedTime > ScanStartTime)
+- How many records have been saved to the database (You can also calculate this in SQL; select from the table for the entity where LastModifiedTime > ScanStartTime)

 We also need to find out how many entities we're expecting to receive. for this we can do any of the following